 It’s almost comical and slightly incongruous to see that such a world wide famous composer like Mozart lived in a house that is now home to a Spar.
 Spar in the UK is synonymous with crowded shops selling a limited range of goods at very high prices mostly in run down council estates.
 To see the logo of Spar and then the sign saying “Mozarts birthplace” is odd but at least they have retained the old style of the building from the outside.

 Another interesting thing I didn’t know was that the cemetery used in the Sound of Music where Rolf finds them hiding was a set built at a movie studio in America.
 The cemetery really exists as you can see in my photos and though it inspired the one in the movie it was not used for filming.
+They built a set back in the studios in the USA for the filming.
 Also the opening scene where Maria sings the Sound of Music while dancing on a hill was actually filmed in Germany.
 Only a few miles from Salzburg, but such is artistic licence.

 There was one odd encounter.
 A lady approached me in the cemetery and stated that dogs weren’t allowed inside.
 I found that really odd because there were at least a half dozen people at that precise moment wandering with dogs.
 We all had them on a leash so quite why she chose to challenge me I have no idea.
 I was very respectful but explained that there were no signs anywhere at all that disbarred dogs so I would wait for an official to tell me that it was not allowed.